Yankees clinch postseason berth by beating Blue Jays 5-1 (Sep 23, 2017) | FOX Sports

 TRAINERS ROOM

-Yankees: RHP Luis Severino, New York’s likely starter in the wild card game, was hit on the back of his left shoulder by a line drive while the Blue Jays were taking batting practice but didn’t appear to suffer a serious injury. … RHP Adam Warren (back) threw a 25-pitch bullpen session and is scheduled to throw again in a simulated game Tuesday.
+Yankees: RHP Luis Severino, New York’s likely starter in the wild card game, was hit on the back of his left shoulder by a line drive while the Blue Jays were taking batting practice but didn’t appear to suffer a serious injury. ”Seve seems to be fine,” Girardi said. … RHP Adam Warren (back) threw a 25-pitch bullpen session and is scheduled to throw again in a simulated game Tuesday.
 Warren could be activated after that if there are no issues. … OF Aaron Hicks (strained left oblique) had five at-bats in a simulated game at the Yankees minor league complex in Tampa, Florida.

 UP NEXT